noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 ### Execute with Docker

-Copy the file `.env.example` to `.env` and adjust the configuration parameters.

-Then you can start the application using the following command:
+You can start the application using the following command:

 ```bash
 docker-compose up